 How is KetaTherapy™ different from other types of counseling or psychotherapy?

 Most people seeking KetaTherapy™ have tried many types of therapies, medications, and other treatments in the past.
 KetaTherapy™ is unique because it works specifically with the symptom-reducing qualities of Ketamine infusions.
 While other types of therapies are redundant in their efforts to reduce symptoms, KetaTherapy™ optimizes the effects of Ketamine symptom reduction by teaching you how to effectively utilize the drug’s dissociative properties for symptom relief.
 In addition, KetaTherapy™ trains clients how to adjust their lives and improve their relationships based on the meaningful psychological experiences they have in Ketamine treatment.

 Where did KetaTherapy™ come from?

-Unlike many treatments for chronic depression, anxiety, OCD, PTSD, addiction, or pain disorders, KetaTherapy™ is not based in a directive symptom reduction model (like CBT) or an insight-oriented model (like psychoanalysis).
+Unlike many treatments for chronic depression, anxiety, OCD, PTSD, or pain disorders, KetaTherapy™ is not based in a directive symptom reduction model (like CBT) or an insight-oriented model (like psychoanalysis).
 Instead, KetaTherapy™’s roots come from existential philosophy and existential psychotherapy.
 KetaTherapy™ was created by mental health professionals who have undergone the infusion treatments and supported loved ones battling severe mental health issues.
 As a team, these clinicians realized the power of Ketamine to change symptoms of the brain, and designed a treatment to care for the self.